Academic Information

 If you are an active-duty servicemember, in the National Guard or Reserves, or are a military family member, you may take a military leave of absence for a period of up to 12 months.
 You may also have the option to renew this status one time for up to a total of 24 months of leave; however, if you exercise this option, you will return to the version of the degree program in effect at the time of your return.

-If you do not return to class by the scheduled date and later choose to return to Concord Law School, you will need to reapply for admission to return to the current version of the program.
+If you do not return to class by the scheduled date and later choose to return to Purdue Global Law School, you will need to reapply for admission to return to the current version of the program.
 If you are on a leave of absence, it might impact your financial aid.
 Please note that your lender entitles you to a 6-month grace period before entering repayment on your student loans.
 If you have already exhausted your student loan grace period, you will enter loan repayment immediately.

-Requesting to Withdraw from the University
+Requesting to Officially Withdraw From the University

-- Meet with your Student Advisor via telephone or electronically to discuss your decision to withdraw.
+1. Meet with your Student Advisor via telephone or electronically to discuss your decision to withdraw.
 We will seek to make reasonable efforts to assist you in continuing your education.

 Transfer Credit